nick-s11/nick-s11/README.md

 Student at Central Michigan University</h1>

 # 💫 About Me:
-🔭 I’m currently working on A Portfolio website <br>👯 I’m looking to collaborate on any projects<br>🤝 I’m looking for help with large language models<br>🌱 I’m currently learning how to integrate back-end with front-end<br>💬 Ask me anything<br>⚡ Fun fact I like to build and code with micro-computers
+🔭 I’m currently working on a portfolio website <br>👯 I’m looking to collaborate on any projects<br>🤝 I’m looking for help with large language models<br>🌱 I’m currently learning how to integrate back-end with front-end<br>💬 Ask me anything<br>⚡ Fun fact I like to build and code with micro-computers
 <h2>👨‍💻 Software Development Projects:</h2>

 - [Transaction Lab](https://github.com/nick-s11/Transaction-Simulator-lab)</b>